-Presentation Topic 1,2 Should we promote agritourism? - YES / NO 3,4 Should lab produced "muscle tissue" be allowed to be labeled as meat? - YES /NO 5,6 Should lab produced "milk" be allowed to be labeled as GMO free? - YES /NO 7,8 Should exogenous hormones be allowed in food animal production? - YES /NO 9,10 Should vegan-based diets be allowed for growing children? - YES /NO 11,12 Should we decrease the amount of meat consumed worldwide? - YES / NO 13,14 Should dairy cows, enrolled in organic dairy production systems, be slaughtered or not? - YES / NO 15,16 Should we continue to use antibiotics in animal production - YES / NO 17,18 Is the advertising of food as "hormone or GMO free" misleading? - YES /NO 19,20 Should plant-based beverages (i.e., almond) be labeled as "milk"? - YES / NO 21,22 Is veal and/or suckling pig acceptable food sources? - YES / NO 23,24 Are animal rights/welfare groups beneficial to animal industries? - YES / NO 25,26 Should animal-based sports (rodeo, polo, racing, bull fighting) continue? - YES / NO 27,28 Should we accept horse slaughter in the USA? - YES / NO 29,30 Is animal protein the most efficient dietary protein source for humans? - YES / NO 31,32 Should we transport animals for extended / long-haul periods? - YES / NO 33,34 Is aquaponics a sustainable way to farm? - YES / NO
+Presentation Topic 1, 2 Should we promote agritourism? - YES / NO 3, 4 Should lab produced "muscle tissue" be allowed to be labeled as meat? - YES /NO 5, 6 Should lab produced "milk" be allowed to be labeled as GMO free? - YES /NO 7,8 Should exogenous hormones be allowed in food animal production? - YES /NO 9,10 Should vegan-based diets be allowed for growing children? - YES/NO 11,12 Should we decrease the amount of meat consumed worldwide? - YES / NO 13,14 Should animals in organic production system be slaughtered or not? - YES / NO 15,16 Should we continue to use antibiotics in animal production - YES / NO 17,18 Is the advertising of food as "hormone or GMO free" misleading? - YES /NO 19,20 Should plant-based beverages (i.e., almond) be labeled as "milk"? - YES / NO 21,22 Is veal and/or suckling pig acceptable food sources? - YES / NO 23,24 Are animal rights/welfare groups beneficial to animal industries? - YES / NO

-35,36 Should we breed animals with known genetic issues in their pedigree - YES / NO 37,38 Should country of origin labeling be mandatory for meat? - YES / NO 39,40 Does organic food production have a smaller carbon footprint? - YES / NO 41,42 Should gestation crates be used in swine production? - YES / NO 43,44 Should battery cages be used in egg production? - YES / NO 45,46 Is US Food Aid detrimental to developing countries? - YES / NO
+25,26 Should animal-based sports (rodeo, polo, racing, bull fighting) continue? - YES / NO 27,28 Should horse slaughter be re-instated in the USA? - YES / NO 29,30 Is animal protein the most efficient dietary protein source for humans? - YES / NO 31,32 Should we transport animals for extended / long-haul periods? - YES / NO 33,34 Is aquaponics a sustainable way to farm? - YES / NO 35,36 Should we breed animals with known genetic issues in their pedigree - YES / NO 37,38 Should country of origin labeling be mandatory for meat? - YES / NO 39,40 Does organic food production have a smaller carbon footprint? - YES / NO

 The intent of the class period is to have a Pro-Con/Yes-No style discussion for each topic.
 The idea is that each topic has potential validity in both a "yes, because...." and a "no, because...." approach.
 While you may not support the approach, your ability to understand the issue as a whole is of interest.
 Therefore, the abstract and presentation will be evaluated for the effort given in synthesizing an argument.
-Student are expected to take an active role in the class.
-Depending on time remaining, instructors will ask leading questions to individual students.
+Student are expected to take an active role in the discussion after each pair of presentations.
 Discussion is intended to round out the presentations and reflect on the complexity of the topic and how it affects society.